LIBERAL ARTS UNDERGRADUATE GRADUATION AND COMMENCEMENT INFORMATION

 Graduate Students should work with their department or the Graduate School.

 If you are a Liberal Arts Undergraduate pursuing a degree or certificate you may use the link below.
-We are currently accepting applications for May 2017, August 2017 and December 2017.
+We are currently accepting applications for August 2017, December 2017, May 2018, and August 2018.

 - January 15, 2017: Priority deadline to apply for August to be guaranteed a degree audit prior to the start of summer classes, to ensure inclusion in Commencement programs, and to be eligible for graduating with distinction.